Nian-Jingqing/EEG_Processor/docs/getting-started.rst

   :width: 743px
   :align: center

-- If you run the BIDS Processor on the Woolcock Super-Computer, then the dependencies of EEGLAB and Fieldtrip will be automatically added.
+- If you run the EEG Processor on the Woolcock Super-Computer, then the dependencies of EEGLAB and Fieldtrip will be automatically added.

     - Otherwise, you'll have to specify where EEGLAB and Fieldtrip are located on your computer.
 The following dialogs will show.
 Press "Browse" and navigate to the folder that contains 'eeglab.m' and 'ft_defaults.m' respectively.